Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack

-(often abbreviated as GMK) is a 2001 Japanese kaiju film directed and co-written by Shusuke Kaneko.
-The 26th film in the Godzilla franchise and the third of the Millennium era, it serves as a direct sequel to the original 1954 film, ignoring the events of every other installment in the series (albeit briefly referencing the 1998 American film).
-Chiharu Niiyama stars as a reporter covering the story of Mothra, King Ghidorah, and Baragon defending Japan from Godzilla, an undead creature possessed by the souls of those killed during the Pacific War.
-The supporting cast includes Ryudo Uzaki, Masahiro Kobayashi, Hideyo Amamoto (in his final film role), and Shirō Sano, with Mizuho Yoshida as Godzilla, Akira Ohashi as Ghidorah, and Rie Ōta as Baragon.
+(often abbreviated as GMK) (Note: Attributed to multiple references:) is a 2001 Japanese kaiju film directed and co-written by Shusuke Kaneko.
+The 26th film in the Godzilla franchise and the third of the Millennium era, it serves as a direct sequel to Godzilla (1954) and shares a standalone continuity with the 1998 American film, ignoring the events of every other installment in the series.
+Chiharu Niiyama stars as a reporter covering the story of Baragon, Mothra, and King Ghidorah defending Japan from Godzilla, an onryō creature possessed by the souls of those killed during the Pacific War.
+The supporting cast includes Ryudo Uzaki, Masahiro Kobayashi, Shiro Sano, and Hideyo Amamoto, with Mizuho Yoshida as Godzilla, Akira Ohashi as Ghidorah, and Rie Ota as Baragon.

-Kaneko originally slated Godzilla to face off against a revamped version of Kamacuras but ultimately decided to place Godzilla against three monsters representing elements of the Earth.
-The initial three monsters he pitched were Varan, Baragon, and Anguirus, however, Toho later convinced him to replace Varan and Anguirus with King Ghidorah and Mothra to attract more public interest.
-Principal photography began on May 11, 2001, on a budget, at Toho Studios, and wrapped on August 9.

-Godzilla, Mothra and King Ghidorah premiered at the Tokyo International Film Festival on November 3, 2001.
-Toho later released it throughout Japan on December 15.
-The film earned internationally and tied in Japan for the position of the third-highest-grossing domestic film during 2002.
-Godzilla, Mothra and King Ghidorah received generally positive reviews from critics, with many considering it among the best in the Godzilla franchise.

-Godzilla, Mothra and King Ghidorah was accompanied by a Hamtaro double feature, Hamtaro: Adventures in Ham-Ham Land.

-The film was followed by Masaaki Tezuka's Godzilla Against Mechagodzilla, which is set in a different continuity, was released on December 14, 2002.
+Kaneko first pitched the idea of directing a Godzilla film to executive producer Shogo Tomiyama in 1991.
+Following the success of his Gamera trilogy (1995–1999) and Pyrokinesis (2000), Toho offered Kaneko the project in June 2000 with an unusual degree of creative freedom.
+He developed a story in which Godzilla battles three elemental guardians.
+At Toho's request, Varan and Anguirus were replaced with the more marketable Mothra and King Ghidorah, leaving only Baragon from the original trio.
+Development was nearly canceled after Godzilla vs. Megaguirus (2000) underperformed at the box office, but Tomiyama persuaded Toho to proceed.
+Principal photography took place from May to August 2001 on a budget.
+Although Kaneko had hoped to direct the special effects (tokusatsu) himself as well, scheduling conflicts led to Makoto Kamiya helming them instead.
+Kow Otani composed the score, blending orchestral and electronic elements.